geraldstanje/web_app/README.md

 ### Stop docker containers
 $ ./docker.sh stop

+### Delete docker container volumes
+Delete the volume of the postgres db <br />
+Delete the volume of the image directory <br />
+$ ./docker.sh format

 ## Next, Next Steps:
 1. Add password authentication strategies: store SHA512 or bcrypt instead of the plain password
 2. Create a database table for images, and only keep the url of the image, change postgres schema: